 Reasons for Procedure

-This procedure is done to relieve a spinal headache that does not go away on its own.
-A spinal headache can develop after a spinal tap procedure when too much spinal fluid leaks internally and reduces pressure in the spine.
+This procedure is done to ease a spinal headache that does not go away on its own.
+A spinal headache can happen after an LP.
+Too much spinal fluid leaks and lowers pressure in the skull.

 Prior to Procedure

 The doctor may meet with you to talk about:

 The doctor will give local anesthesia—the area will be numbed.
 Medicine may help you relax.

 Description of the Procedure

 An x-ray may help guide a small needle to the area where spinal fluid is leaking.
 Contrast material will be injected.
 It will help the doctor see the area better.
 More x-rays will be taken.
 A small amount of blood will be drawn.
 The blood will then be injected into the correct area of the spine.
 This should clot, or seal, the leakage.

 There may be slight pressure during the procedure.

 You may be able to go home the same day.
 If you have any problems, you may need to stay longer.